 Scoop the cauliflower into a blender with 1/2 cup chicken broth, 1/4 cup nutritional yeast, and 1/2 teaspoon salt then blend until completely smooth and velvety.

 In case you haven’t guessed, nutritional yeast is the other super healthy secret ingredient in this soup!
-Nutritional yeast, or “nooch” as its also called, is packed with B vitamins and often used to help lend a cheesy flavor to cheese-less dishes.
-Even if you’re using regular cheddar cheese in this soup I’d still add it because it boosts the vitamins and savory flavor of the soup.
+Nutritional yeast, or “nooch” as its also called, is packed with B vitamins and is often used to help lend a cheesy flavor to cheese-less dishes.
+It’s optional in this recipe but I like the boost of vitamins and savory flavor it adds to the soup.

 Pro tip: sprinkle nutritional yeast onto buttered popcorn for the most tasty treat of your life – it is one of Ben’s and my favorite!

-Set the blender aside, pour the steaming liquid out of the pot, then return the pot over medium-high heat.
+Set the blender aside, pour the cauliflower steaming liquid out of the pot, then return the pot over medium-high heat.
 Add 3/4lb ground beef then season with pepper and homemade seasoned salt and brown.
 Scoop the beef into a bowl then set aside.
-Psst: I’m currently obsessed with Butcher Box’s grass-fed ground beef for its amazing taste and texture.
-You can get $15 off your first order + free bacon right now!

 To the softened vegetables, add 2-1/2 cups chicken broth, the cooked ground beef, and 4 cups peeled and cubed Russet potatoes.
 That’s about 1 jumbo potato or 2 medium-sized ones.
 Bring the soup to a boil then place a lid on top, turn the heat down to medium-low, then simmer until the potatoes are tender, 10-12 minutes.